New York (CNNMoney) - Sears was once the king of retailers. Now it's a cash-starved shell of itself whose very survival is in doubt.

 Related: Sears is breaking up with Whirlpool after a century

-"We remain intensely focused on becoming a more competitive retailer," the company said in a statement last month.
+"We remain intensely focused on becoming a more competitive retailer," the company said in a statement earlier this year.
 "We expect that the actions we are taking will support these efforts."

 But last year Sears had to warn that there was "substantial doubt" it could remain in business.
 That made its problems worse because Sears suppliers started getting nervous.
 The entire retail industry relies on suppliers to provide goods on credit.
 But Sears vendors starting demanding cash up front or faster payments to protect themselves in case the retailer filed for bankruptcy.

 Whirlpool, which started selling its appliances at Sears in 1916, was the most notable example of a vendor departure.
 The manufacturer stopped selling its Whirlpool, Maytag, KitchenAid and Jenn-Air products to Sears as of October 2017.

 Sears was once the leader in U.S. appliance sales.
 But by last year, Sears accounted for less than 3% of Whirlpool's global sales.